Terckoer/PostsJSONPlaceholder/README.md

 #To run my aplication you need to install somes dependencies

+If you have problems with the dependencys follow the next steps

 Step 1:
 You need to install the basic things for create a react native app (Expo & Node JS) in your PC and Expo in your Phone